michaelsegars/awesome-llm-prep/README.md

 # awesome-llm-prep
-Curated resources, utilities, and example scripts for preparing datasets and training pipelines for large language models.
+This repository collects tools, sample configurations, and preprocessing workflows commonly used in building and refining large-scale language models.
+Includes links to datasets, tokenizer scripts, alignment strategies, and prompt tuning examples.